Yaci016/Kata-TDD-Training/readme.md

 ## About The Project

-This is a repository to save the code katas i did while practicing TDD.
+This is a directory that lists the code katas i did while practicing TDD.